readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 By default,
 Read the Docs will use the ``.readthedocs.yaml`` in your Git repository's root.
-That is what a Monorepo with many different documentation projects probably needs to customize differently for each nested documentation project.
+This is typically not sufficient for Monorepos layouts when their nested documentation projects need fundamentally different build configurations.

 .. seealso::